1. ESS1: Assessment and Management of Environmental and Social Risks and Impacts

 - Provide clear instructions for disaggregating data, including to

 - Collect baseline information for the general project area, not just site-specific risks;

-- Analyze data to consider multiple forms of discrimination that people face;15 and
+- Analyze data to consider multiple forms of discrimination that people face;

 - Recognize and address human rights risks when collecting and disaggregating data.
 For instance, in countries where there are discriminatory laws against people on the basis of their sexual orientation or gender identity, or where people are routinely targeted for their sexual orientation or gender identity, any system of data collection disaggregated on these grounds should not put people at risk.

 Guidance from the Committee on the Elimination of All Forms of Discrimination Against Women

 When analyzing the effects on populations at risk of discrimination relating to a certain project, there are several elements that must be taken into consideration.
 For instance, with regard to a Bank-financed project on rural or agricultural development, women may face gender-specific barriers to participation in consultations or community decision-making.
 The CEDAW Committee has advised that States: